By Janice Walton and Mary Ryerse (Updated December 2021)

 What all of these definitions have in common is the theme of mastery, pacing and individualized instruction.
 The organizations above represent some of the primary thought leaders involved in this space, to learn how other organizations define competency-based education see:

 More Difference Makers and Resources

 We recognize that by calling out a handful of organizations and resources, we run the risk of leaving out individuals and organizations who are contributing to a body of knowledge and practice (and we plan to share more on exemplar states, districts and schools shortly).
+We consider these people to be difference makers and strongly believe in their work and mission.
 What follows is a slightly expanded list of related organizations and resources:

 - Digital Promise & Education Elements Competency-Based Education Toolkit

 - Foundation for Excellence in Education, Competency-Based Education: Fundamental Principles

 - Getting Smart, iNACOl, Competency Works, The Shift from Cohorts to Competency

 - Lumina Foundation, The Degree Qualifications Profile